 - After college my son’s dad decided to build a passive solar house by hand with only help from me and other friends.
 That was tough and left neither of us much time to work.
 Yup, we were still pretty darn poor.

 - I’ve been a single mama for many years now.
-Now I do live with my boyfriend Dave which YES has been a big perk in the money arena (and other arenas too), but mostly I’ve been living with just my son for the past four years.
 My son’s dad helps out with Cedar’s school costs and occasionally hands over some money, but I’ve never gotten monthly child support.

 - I’ve been working as a freelance writer for years and income in this sort of job, as you might guess has some major ups and downs.
 AND I used to homeschool which left me even less time to work and make money.